mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

 ![Press](/Phase_5_Prototype_Screenshots/02_Press_Play.PNG)

-* This is the first page of my prototype created on the homepage of marvel and an example of how it looks like on the Iphone.
+* This is the first page of my prototype created on the homepage of Marvel and an example of how it looks like on the Iphone.

 ![Prototype](/Phase_5_Prototype_Screenshots/01_Prototype_on_Iphone.PNG)